 Landscaping with a family in mind requires a new approach where practicality and fun reign.
 However, you don’t need to write off plans for the sophisticated garden of your dreams.

-This assortment of apparatus is invaluable for the progression and development of our children but it will ruin your lawn, so I would suggest sectioning off part of your garden and finishing it with soft play materials such as bark or recycled tyres.
+This assortment of apparatus is invaluable for the progression and development of our children but it will ruin your lawn, so you may have to accept this for a few years.

 Safety in a Family Garden

 Check boundaries Make sure boundaries are secure and that any garden gates are lockable so it’s a safe place to play.
 Check fences and make sure they are in good order.

 Design out trip and slip hazards No garden is entirely risk-free, but we can design out needless trip and slip hazards.
 First, if your garden is not level and you need to allow for level changes, would slopes and ramps work better than steps or can you combine the two in a way that adds a feature to your space?
 If you have to have steps, make them as wide and as gentle a rise as possible.

 Use textured materials Materials which are textured are safer as they offer better grip and slip-resistance when wet, so these should form the basis of any hard landscaping.
 Have a look at textured natural paving or porcelain as both are durable, safe and a good investment in terms of value.
 Most of the major paving manufactures send out samples and have showrooms so this can be done without making costly mistakes.

 Consider artificial lawns Grass can perhaps be replaced with artificial lawns which can be extremely convincing and easily maintained with a regular hoover.

 Avoid rustic timbers, rusty metal and polished concrete.
 We all remember deep, difficult-to-remove splinters and bruises from falling on hard surfaces from our own childhoods!

 Avoid changes in levels and water features For those with very young children, avoid too many changes in levels and avoid water features.